MonetizedMCP/typescript-sdk/README.md

 # Monetized MCP

-A TypeScript utility library for handling payments on multiple EVM-compatible networks.
+A TypeScript utility library for handling payments on Base Sepolia testnet.
 This library provides tools for sending and verifying payments using Web3, supporting both native tokens (like ETH) and ERC20 tokens.

 ## Installation